kai-ion/weather-app/README.md

 A simple weather application that allows users to search for weather updates by city or use their current location to fetch real-time weather data.
 The app also displays a 5-day weather forecast.

+Sure, here's the updated section with the live demo link:

+---

+## Live Demo

+You can view the live demo of the Weather App [here](https://kai-ion.github.io/weather-app/).

 ## Features

 - Search weather by city name.